NEU-CS/ChessArena/README.md

 SFT training data is in the `./chess_train/LLaMA-Factory/data` folder.
 Data information is saved in `./chess_train/LLaMA-Factory/data/dataset_info.json`.

-For specific usage of LLaMAFactory, please refer to the official documentation and GitHub (unrelated to this paper's authors): https://llamafactory.readthedocs.io/en/latest/ and https://github.com/hiyouga/LLaMA-Factory
+For specific usage of LLaMAFactory, please refer to the official documentation and GitHub: https://llamafactory.readthedocs.io/en/latest/ and https://github.com/hiyouga/LLaMA-Factory

 ### RL